danfarh/intent-recognition/README.md

 # Intent Recognition
 This project is an intent recognition system that uses Natural Language Processing (NLP) techniques to identify the intent of a user's input.
 The system takes user input in the form of text and classifies it into one of several pre-defined categories, or "intents".
-The intents can be used to trigger specific actions, such as querying a database or providing a response to the user.

 ## Dataset
 The dataset used for this project is the Hamrah Aval questions dataset, which is about 4,400 questions in the Farsi language, with 11 pre-defined intents.